JennyTan5522/End-to-End-Video-RAG-Understanding-with-Local-Agentic-SLM/README.md

 ## 📞 Support

 For questions or issues:
 - Create an issue in the repository
-- Check existing documentation
-- Review API docs at `http://localhost:8000/docs`

 ---

-**Built with ❤️ for Intel Interview Project**
+**Built with ❤️ for Hands-on Learning Video RAG Project**